Inokinoki/xnu-bcm2837-hackintosh/README.md

 - [x] Compile Mach-O

-Then, there are three options.
-Either:
+~Then, there are three options.
+Either:~

-- [ ] Convert to an ELF Kernel and then raw image
+- ~[ ] Convert to an ELF Kernel and then raw image~
-- [ ] Load the raw image
+- ~[ ] Load the raw image~

-or:
+~or:~

-- [x] Convert and load raw image
+- ~[x] Convert and load raw image~

+~or,~

-or, we can write an Mach-O loader in ELF format, which can be loaded by Raspberry Pi:
+Then, we can write an Mach-O loader in ELF format, which can be loaded by Raspberry Pi:

 - [ ] Maybe an Mach-O loader

-After one of those, the kernel can be debugged and further developed:
+The kernel can be debugged and further developed:

 - [ ] Make sure the kernel is bootable
 - [ ] Make sure UART works